VictorJacinto/bridgecmdr/README.md

 To package or build the installer, you will need to follow the above steps to acquire a working copy of the source code on a Raspberry Pi running Raspbian/Raspberry Pi OS, the only supported operating system.
-Packaging the installer requires a Raspberry Pi 4 Model B with 2GiB or more of RAM.
+Packaging the installer requires a Raspberry Pi 4 Model B with 2 GiB or more of RAM.

 1. Install the node packages; `npm ci`
 2. Build the installer package; `npm run dist`